-In this interview and Q&A session broadcast on C-Span2’s Book TV‘s In Depth Chris Hedges provides a devastating analysis of what what’s gone wrong with America and, by extension, the world.
+In this interview and Q&A session broadcast on C-Span2’s Book TV‘s In Depth Chris Hedges provides a devastating analysis of what’s gone wrong with America and, by extension, the world.
 It is long, but it is rewarding viewing.

-Hedges, a former Pullitzer Prize-winning New York Times foreign correspondent and author of books including Death of the Liberal Class, Empire of Illusion and The World As It Is, argues that the US is on a road to nowhere and explains why centrist politicians such as Barack Obama are powerless to change anything.
+Hedges, a former Pulitzer Prize-winning New York Times foreign correspondent and author of books including Death of the Liberal Class, Empire of Illusion and The World As It Is, argues that the US is on a road to nowhere and explains why centrist politicians such as Barack Obama are powerless to change anything.

-One of Hedges’ core messages is that unless America has succumbed to a “corporate coup d’etat”, in which both the Republicans and the Democrats are “hand-maidens to corporate interests”, and unless the country overcomes its addiction to “rampant consumption” it is basically finished.
+Hedges’ core messages include that unless America has succumbed to a “corporate coup d’etat”, in which both the Republicans and the Democrats are “hand-maidens to corporate interests”, and unless the country overcomes its addiction to “rampant consumption” it is finished.
 He suggests that the Occupy Wall Street movement, which has been reincarnated in the last couple of days, offers “a glimmer of hope”, partly because it is a non-violent movement.

 He argues that Americans need to focus their energies on overthrowing the oligarchy of their “corporate overlords” – giant corporations such as ExxonMobil and banks like Goldman Sachs.
 He believes that, as a result of the way in which US political parties are funded, as a result of political lobbying, as a result of the revolving door between government and business, organizations such as these have been able to subvert the democratic process and stage what he calls a “corporate coup”.
 Hedges stresses that he is not anti-capitalist.
 He’s just against ‘supra-national corporate capitalism’.